realplatanopapi/mariopabon.com/_posts/2016-07-25-make-your-site-work-offline-with-service-worker.md

 // Update this value whenever the list of items that are being cached changes. var version = 'v1';

-// Cache assets on service worker installation. self.addEventListener('install', function(event) {
+// Create a cache on service worker installation. self.addEventListener('install', function(event) {
   event.waitUntil(
     caches.open(version).then(function(cache) {